×

 If giving electrical signals through the skin is not working well, a doctor may resort to transvenous pacing instead.
 This means that a temporary pacemaker will be inserted through a vein.
 The pacemaker will emit electrical signals to regulate the heartbeat.

 In case the person needs a pacemaker over a long term, the doctor will implant a permanent pacemaker.
-This is a small battery-powered device that is surgically implanted in the chest, near the collarbone.
+A compact, battery-operated device that is surgically placed in the chest, close to the collarbone.
 The device contains leads or wires that extend into the heart and transmit electrical signals.
 This helps maintain a steady heartbeat.

 In case the third degree heart block is due to a reversible cause like medication, addressing the cause can reverse the heart block.